rtmigo/later_kt/README.md

 - `later.await()` waits until the value is set

-But `Later` does not provide concurrency or task queuing.
+The object does not provide concurrency or task queuing.
 It just fires callbacks as lightly as possible while being thread safe.

 - `later.onComplete { }` runs the block as soon as the value is set